toebeann/Straitjacket.Subnautica.Mods.Debugger/README.md

 # Straitjacket Subnautica Debugger

+**THIS REPOSITORY IS ARCHIVED AND WILL NO LONGER BE UPDATED**

+Since Subnautica Modding has migrated to BepInEx, it is now advised to use BepInEx's own live console along with the [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) and [BepInEx's debugging tools](https://github.com/BepInEx/BepInEx.Debug) for all of your debugging needs.

+---

 Straitjacket Subnautica Debugger (SSD) is a runtime debug utility for Subnautica modders built on top of Harmony, the QMods framework, and Straitjacket's own Harmony utilities library<sup>[[1]](#Notes)</sup>.

 ![Straitjacket Subnautica Debugger](https://staticdelivery.nexusmods.com/mods/1155/images/440/440-1584998694-327530811.png "Straitjacket Subnautica Debugger")